-Accordingly, our Board, on the recommendation of our NC&G Committee, has nominated Mr. Dennis M. Love, Mr. Clyde C. Tuggle, and Mr. E. Jenner Wood III for election at our annual meeting as Class I directors, each to serve for a three year term expiring in 2020 and until his respective successor is elected and qualified.
-Our Board expects that, following the annual meeting, it will amend our bylaws to fix the number of directors at nine members.
+At our 2018 annual meeting, the terms of our Class II directors will expire.
+Accordingly, our Board, on the recommendation of our NC&G Committee, has unanimously nominated Mr. Thomas C. Chubb III, Mr. John R. Holder and Mr. Clarence H. Smith for election at our annual meeting as Class II directors, each to serve for a three year term expiring in 2021 and until his respective successor is elected and qualified.